TOAST-DOCS/Compute-Instance/zh/component-guide.md

 shell> sh .redis_make_sentinel.sh
 ```

-Enter the private IPs of the master and replica in turn.
+Enter the master name (= Master Name) to be used in the connection information and the private IP in turn.
 You can check the private IP of each instance with the `hostname -I` command.

 ```
 shell> sh .redis_make_sentinel.sh
+Enter Master's Name (ex> mymaster) : mymaster
 Enter Master's IP: 192.168.0.33
 Enter Replica-1's IP: 192.168.0.27
 Enter Replica-2's IP: 192.168.0.97